 Griego, Christina: KRLA, 1995-98; KNX, 1998-2007.
 Christina reported news and traffic for one of the traffic services.

 Griego, Penny: KFWB, 2000-14.
-Penny is co-anchor for morning drive with News/Talk KFWB until a format flip in September 2014.
+Penny was co-anchor for morning drive with News/Talk KFWB until a format flip in September 2014.
 She spent many years anchoring the news at KCBS/Channel 2 before joining KFWB.
 Penny was a journalism major at the University of New Mexico.